 According to Cahill, continuing to use the state to legislate the outcomes of certain types of families will continue to increase inequality.
 Abstinence-only-until-Marriage education was introduced at the federal level in 1996 and its funding continues to grow.

 The majority of abstinence-only programs have misinformation about sexuality and reproductive health.
-Condoms are presented as dangerous and ineffective while homosexuality as characterized as unnatrual behavior similar to pedophila and incest even though gay-friendly sexual education leads to less negative outcomes.
-Students face anti gay harassment.
+Condoms are presented as dangerous and ineffective while homosexuality is characterized as unnatural behavior similar to pedophilia and incest even though gay-friendly sexual education leads to less negative outcomes.
+Students face anti-gay harassment.